 4. Remember the page numbers

-Don’t forget these little guys – they should feature at the bottom and we recommend that they should be centred to ensure they always appear in the same place.
+Page numbers should feature at the bottom of the page and we recommend that they should be centred to ensure they always appear in the same place.

 5. Use the undo tool